Health Policy and Technology

 Health Policy and Technology is a quarterly peer-reviewed healthcare journal that was established in 2012 and published by Elsevier on behalf of the Fellowship of Postgraduate Medicine.
-Professor Wendy L. Currie was the founding Editor-in-Chief, from 2012-2017.
+Professor Wendy L. Currie was the founding Editor-in-Chief, from 2012 to 2017.
 It is one of two official journals, the other being the Postgraduate Medical Journal.
 It covers health policy and development, assessment of clinical and cost-effectiveness, and implementation of all types of medical technology, including drugs, devices, diagnostics, and eHealth platforms.
 The journal is abstracted and indexed in Scopus, Social Sciences Citation Index, and Embase.
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 5.211.

 Conferences

 The journal has organised conferences in partnership with the Fellowship of Postgraduate Medicine.
 In 2017, the journal, the Fellowship, and the Cardiovascular Research Trust held a conference in London on health policy to prevent heart disease.
 In June 2019, the journal and the Fellowship organised a conference on European Cooperation in Healthcare at the Erasmus University Rotterdam.